 Indexed in: Google Scholar, DOAJ, CrossRef, CLOCKSS, OpenAIRE

-Fuzzy Systems welcomes submissions of the following article types: Brief Research Report, Code, Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+Fuzzy Systems welcomes submissions of the following article types: Brief Research Report, Core Concept, Correction, Data Report, General Commentary, Hypothesis and Theory, Methods, Mini Review, New Discovery, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Fuzzy Systems, where they are peer-reviewed by the Associate and Review Editors of the specialty section.